 Our Corporate Governance Guidelines state that the Board of Directors shall elect its Chairman and appoint the Company's Chief Executive Officer according to its view of what is best for the Company at any given time.
-The Board of Directors does not believe there should be a fixed rule as to whether the offices of Chairman and Chief Executive Officer should be vested in the same person or two different people, or whether the Chairman should be an employee of the Company or should be elected from among the non-employee directors.
-The needs of the Company and the individuals available to play these roles may dictate different outcomes at different times, and the Board of Directors believes that retaining flexibility in these decisions is in the best interest of the Company.
+The Board does not believe there should be a fixed rule as to whether the offices of Chairman and Chief Executive Officer should be vested in the same person or two different people, or whether the Chairman should be an employee of the Company or should be elected from among the non-employee directors.
+The needs of the Company and the individuals available to play these roles may dictate different outcomes at different times, and the Board believes that retaining flexibility in these decisions is in the best interest of the Company.

-Currently, Mr. Norby serves as the Company's Chairman of the Board of Directors and Mr. YJ Kim serves as the Company's Chief Executive Officer.
-The Board of Directors may, however, make changes to its leadership structure in the future as it deems appropriate.
+Currently, Mr. Norby serves as the Company's Chairman of the Board and Mr. YJ Kim serves as the Company's Chief Executive Officer.
+Following the Annual Meeting, Mr. Elkins will replace Mr. Norby as Chairman of the Board, subject to his election as a director at the Annual Meeting.
+The Board may, however, make changes to its leadership structure in the future as it deems appropriate.